Grimface/galaxy-ttrpg/scratchpad.md

 - Starting move could be to simply deflect them so you don't take any damage.
 - Advanced move means you do damage to your enemies if you succeed
 - Very advanced move means you don't need to be armed with a melee weapon.
 Give the advanced move an XP cost and the very advanced move a much higher XP cost.
 Maybe have _"Requires Advanced Move"_ for the very advancd move, or just let the higher cost be the gate.

 Seriously though, again: grind out the first version of this without advanced moves.

+Maybe one of the reasons I'm struggling with this is that the separation between the archetypes is wrong.
+Maybe it should be more along the lines of
+- Ship-focussed (Han?, Chewie, Wash, Scotty, Kaylee, Mr T!) _Flying and Engineering_
+- Science (Spock, Bones, Beverly Crusher
+- Gun (Mandalorian, Jayne Cobb, takeshi Kovacs)
+- Weird (Spock, Maya, Luke Skywalker, Obi-Wan Kenobi, River Tam, Deanna Troi)
+- Charisma (Leia, Mal, Face, Cpt Kirk, Cpt Picard, Deanna Troi, Lt Riker)

+Hmmm.
+I'm still seeing some crossover between playbooks.
+Maybe the answer is to have all the moves on one sheet, and say that, if you don't have that move ticked, you simply roll straight 2d6-2, with no stat bonus.
+That might make the character sheet huge though, and moves away from the MotW playbook idea which is quick to pick up and play wth.